 We almost rejected this name because it sounds a little schmaltzy, even though it refers to large vegetation and not sentimental vacation destinations.
 Schmaltz is strictly against Speckhard Family Protocol (see: Lisa's preferred names).
 But I've become reconciled with the fact that the real stuff in life is actually pretty sappy.
 Just like that pine push.
 (BAM!
 Extra points for one more bush connection! #winning, because the Speckhard Family, while not very schmaltzy, is very competitive).

 Anna: So join us as we write about our sometimes schmaltzy but always fascinating lives.
-Anna will post on Mondays, Mary will post on Wednesdays, and Lisa will post on Fridays.
 Next week we'll start by introducing each other to you.
 We'll also share our personal second and third favorite names for this blog.
 To choose a name we went through a rigorous screening process and hours of focus group testing, and a lot of great stuff wound up on the cutting room floor.
 Feel free to steal them!
 After that week we will become (slightly) less self-obsessed and start our regularly scheduled programming.

 And now, here are some adorable pictures to play us out!